tqdv/time_filling/mk2/README.md

 Even more, you want it to preserve [locality][locality hashing].
 And maybe a few aesthetic choices.

+## Limitations

+You can't place hexagons of any size wherever you please.
+They can only be placed on a specific grid.
+I don't think I'll ever fix that as I don't use that feature.

 ## Development overview

 I use C++17.